-The Master of Arts in Hindi Literature programme consists a Minor Thesis and two 400-level courses.
+The Master of Arts in Hindi Literature Programme consists of 2 remaining courses and a Minor Thesis.

 Persons shall be eligible to be admitted to study for a Master of Arts in Hindi Literature if they have:

 - 1. Successfully completed Postgraduate Diploma in Hindi Literature with a GPA of at least 3.0. - 2.
 A professional qualification from another tertiary institute deemed by the Senate or Academic Committee to be equivalent to the requirements set out in (1) above.